 informative meeting: someone presents something to others, often to ease adopting new things faster by colleagues.
 Mostly without attempting to make decisions.
 It takes usually 15-50 minutes.
 2 or more participants.

 - coding session: usually just two of us coding something with shared screen.
-This can last even few hours a day, but one has to do some breaks (sometime once in 25 minutes).
+This can last even a few hours a day, but one has to do some breaks (sometime once in 25 minutes).

 comment resolution meeting.
 Group of participants review finite list of comments to a standard, contract draft or whatever.
-It can last few hours, breaks are necessary.
+It can last a few hours, breaks are necessary.
 Skip trivial items, focus on important ones first.
 Identify and resolve conceptual questions first, it shall speedup resolution of many discussed items.

 decision making meeting: 2-3 people lasting 15-120 minutes, often with one break in the middle (the break often helps to make better decision).
 Nowadays I am trying to extend previous formats to larger scale as more often 10 or more people need to meet remotely.
 Things seems to be working well on this scale too, but my tips would be too fresh at this moment.